Two years ago, Madeira was simply not on our radar.

 The center of the island is dominated by a mountain ridge that reaches just over 1 mile high (1.8 km) at its highest point: Pico Ruivo.
 In the winter months, Madeira’s mountains will usually experience some snowfall.

 travelhelix trivia: with a total area of 286 square miles (741 square km), Madeira island is slightly smaller than Madrid, Spain.
 Different perspective: you could fit 5 Madeira islands inside Rhode Island.

-Madeira is also a major cruise destination.
-In fact, the main harbor in Funchal is the #1 Portuguese port for cruise dockings between Europe, the Caribbean and North Africa.
+By boat: Madeira is also a major cruise destination.
+The main harbor in Funchal is the #1 Portuguese port for cruise dockings between Europe, the Caribbean and North Africa.

-If you want to explore the island outside of Funchal, renting a car is the way to go.
-We found the major roads and highways that cross the island to be modern, smooth and safe.
+Renting a car is 100% the way to go on Madeira.
+The major roads and highways that cross the island are modern, smooth and safe.

 travelhelix tip: we arranged a rental car through our hotel.
 The process was simple, and many hotels offer this service as a courtesy.
 A 24-hour rental was a convenient & cost-effective way for us to visit Porto Moniz, São Vicente & Câmara de Lobos all in one day.